pvlasov/cv/docs/index.md

 In this role I wore two hats - a product owner and a dev lead of the Productivity pillar.
 Worked with the team "customers" to understand their needs and built roadmaps which then were elaborated into features and stories in the team backlog.
 Before a start of a new sprint stories were prioritized and assigned to the team members with capacity and skillset in mind.

+In addition to the team wiki I've also established and maintained a wiki for the architecture organization where multiple teams contributed.

 #### Application Modernization